-Water Aptenia only when the soil is completely dry, and then provide enough to drench the soil to a depth of about 6 inches (15 cm).
+Water Aptenias only when the soil is completely dry and then allow enough to drench the soil to a depth of about 6 inches (15 cm).
 To check for dryness, poke your finger into the soil.
-Never water if the soil feels damp or cool, as Aptenia, like all succulents, is prone to rot in soggy, waterlogged soil.
-Water Aptenia lightly during the winter if the leaves begin to look shriveled.
+Never water if the soil feels damp or cool, as Aptenias, like all other succulents, is prone to rot in soggy, waterlogged soil.
+Water Aptenias lightly during the winter if the leaves begin to look shriveled.
 Provide only enough water to moisten the soil as the plant deteriorates quickly in cool, damp soil.

-Withhold fertilizer, which isn’t needed and often results in a weak, floppy plant.
+Withhold fertilizer is not needed and often results in a weak, floppy plant.
 Trim the plant as needed throughout the growing season, using pruners or garden shears to keep the plant tidy.
-Pot the plant and bring it indoors for the winter when nighttime temperatures drop below 50 degrees Fahrenheit (10 degrees Celsius).
+Pot the plant and bring it indoors for the winter when nighttime temperatures drop below 50 °F (10 °C).

-Aptenia isn’t difficult to grow in pots.
-Use a combination of 1 part potting mix and 1 part sand or a commercial mixture for cacti and succulents.
-Put the pot in direct sunlight and water deeply whenever the soil feels dry.
+Aptenias are not difficult to grow in containers.
+Use a commercial mixture for succulents, or make your own.
+Put the container in direct sunlight and water deeply whenever the soil feels dry.